PlaidWeb/publ-site/content/manual/Entry file format.md

 1. `content/entries/photos/my vacation/DSC_12345.jpg`
 2. `content/entries/photos/DSC_12345.jpg`

-Relative paths will also be interpreted; if the filename is `../IMG_4847.jpg` the search order will be:
+Relative paths will also be interpreted, including `../` parent directory paths.

-1. `content/entries/photos/IMG_4847.jpg`
-2. `content/entries/IMG_4847.jpg`
-3. `content/IMG_2827.jpg`
-4. `IMG_4847.jpg` — as in, be careful not to escape the sandbox.
-(In the future the path normalization logic will be made more robust.)

 This approach allows for greater flexibility in how you manage your images; the simple case is that the files simply live in the same directory as the entry file, and in more complex cases things work in a hopefully-intuitive manner.

-Of course, external absolute URLs (e.g. `http://example.com/image.jpg`) are still allowed, although they are more limited in what you can do with them (for example, scaling will be done client-side and cropping options will not work).
+Of course, external absolute URLs (e.g. `http://example.com/image.jpg` or `//example.com/protocol-relative.gif`) are still allowed, although they are more limited in what you can do with them (for example, scaling will be done client-side and cropping options will not work).
 Also, keep in mind that URLs that are not under your control may change without notice.